 When you shop, do you read customer reviews before finalizing your purchasing decisions?
-If so, why not apply that same logic to your hiring process?
-We can “review” your candidates and existing employees by conducting the following types of background checks:
+If so, why not apply that same logic to your workplace?

 Myth #1 – Background checks are only for large employers.

 It’s common knowledge that large companies conduct background checks on candidates.
 However, this tool might just have a larger impact on small organizations who are building a reputation and who have a lot to lose.

 Small businesses can gain a competitive advantage when they demonstrate that their employees are safe.
 Whether your employees process receivables; enter customers’ homes to address electrical, HVAC, or plumbing issues; provide childcare or healthcare services; or require access to vulnerable people and sensitive information, you can rest easily if you’ve obtained a thorough background check for your employees.

 Think one employee can’t wreak havoc on a small company?
 Think again.
 In June 2017, a former bookkeeper of a small Indiana company was charged with stealing $1.8 million from her employer.
 While a background check may not have prevented this if the bookkeeper had no previous accusations, going forward, any employer who conducts a background check on her would uncover this alarming accusation.

 Myth #2 – Background checks are limited to candidates.